- Selling a used car starts with preparation, having your documents in order and understanding the process makes everything smoother.

 5. Transfer registration

-If the car you are selling is registered, you’ll need to transfer this to the new owner.
-This typically involves submitting a notice to your state/territory’s transport department, sometimes called a disposal notice, within a certain time from the sale.
+If your car is registered, you’ll need to transfer it to the new owner.
+This usually means submitting a disposal notice to your state or territory’s transport department within a set timeframe.